 “There’s two questions that any human of the world has to answer: “Who am i?”
 And “What do I want?”

-I thought about this in terms of the way I teach memoir writing with the Hero’s Journey.
+I thought about this in terms of the way I teach memoir writing with the Hero’s Journey inside The Art of Memoir.
 The Hero (you) has to have a conscious and an unconscious goal and this is the engine that drives every true story.

 But so many writers never find their two goals because they don’t do the work to know themselves first.
 This is why so many published memoirs fall flat – you can tell the author hasn’t looked within deep enough, to realise all the parts of themselves that have broken off or been rejected in that (unrealistic) goal of success and perfection.
 Revelation of the unconscious goal is the most important aspect to a deep and meaningful memoir, and one that stays with the reader long after the book is closed.
 The author’s unconscious goal is integration of the information in the story with the transformational process of reaching for the conscious goal, if that makes sense.